 These cameras use the cellular network to transmit photos to your phone and/or computer.
 Cell cameras are the best option for monitoring feeding stations and traps IF you have good cellular service in the area.
 However, they are more expensive and require a monthly service plan.

 Unfortunately, there isn't a cellular camera available that has excellent reviews or works great all the time.
 The SpyPoint cameras are some of the cheapest available, but are prone to technical issues.
 I do use them, and they work fine most of the time.
-If you decide to purchase one, use referral email "firstname.lastname@example.org" when you activate and you will receive $15 in SpyDollars.
-These can be redeemed for one free month of their premium photo transmission plan.
+If you decide to purchase one, use referral email "email@example.com" when you activate and you will receive one free month of their premium photo transmission plan.

-I have also used the Covert Black Ops and really like that camera.
+I have used the Covert Black Ops and Ridgetec cellular cameras and really like them both.
 While I have never used one, many lost dog trapping groups swear by the Arlo Go.
 If you are interested in Arlo Go, I would suggest visiting the Arlo website to find a camera in the cellular network that is best for your area.
 If you want to research other cellular cameras, check out the reviews on TrailCamPro.com.